Miami University: Regional campuses

-Miami's regional campuses are non-residential and offer a handful of bachelor's degrees, associate degrees, one certificate program, as well as beginning course work for most four-year degrees, and the MBA and MEd programs at Oxford.
-Combined, Miami's regional campuses enroll 4,664 students.
+Miami's regional campuses are non-residential and offer a handful of bachelor's degrees, associate degrees, one certificate program, as well as beginning coursework for most four-year degrees, and the Master of Business Administration and Master of Education programs at Oxford.
+Combined, Miami's regional campuses enroll approximately 4,600 students.
 Middletown and Hamilton compete in independent sports as members of the Ohio Regional Campus Conference, competing under the monikers "Middletown ThunderHawks" and "Hamilton Harriers".

-Dolibois European Center

-The Dolibois European Center in Differdange, Luxembourg is included as a study abroad option for students, and only houses about 125 students per semester.
-It offers continuing classes pertaining to students' studies in Oxford, typically in architecture, business, French, German, history, and political science.
-Students live in homestays with Luxembourgish host families, and are encouraged to travel throughout Europe over weekends as well as through university-led study programs.
-The campus was originally based in Luxembourg City from its founding in 1968 until 1997, when it moved to Differdange Castle in the southwestern part of the country.